 Through this learning experience, students will develop and practice their ability to participate in a deliberation.
-Deliberations provide students with a structured forum for learning to identify multiple (and often underrepresented) perspectives on an issue; empathize with human experiences different from their own; recognize possible solutions and deal with inherent tradeoffs; and collaborate with others to listen, build ideas, and find common ground.
+Deliberations provide students with a structured forum for learning to identify multiple (and often underrepresented) perspectives on an issue; empathize with human experiences different from their own; recognize possible solutions and deal with inherent tradeoffs; and collaborate with others to listen, build ideas, and look for shared understandings.

-This educator guide contains information and suggested strategies for facilitating the deliberation:
+This educator guide contains information and suggested strategies for facilitating the deliberation.